Large Language Models#

 print(response)

-In Python, you can define a class using the `class` keyword followed by the name of the class and a colon.
+In Python, you can define a class using the `class` keyword followed by the name of the class and the body of the class enclosed in curly braces.
 Here is an example:

 ```